“I think you’re a hypochondriac,” the doctor sighed. Then, “Maybe it’s anorexia?”

 He had been trying to call me for hours and knew something was wrong.
 I couldn’t catch my breath.
 I was shaking.
 He rushed home from work, put me in the car, and drove me to the emergency room.

 I finally received a diagnosis of type 1 diabetes — a chronic autoimmune disease.
 I’d arrived in the ER in a state called DKA, or diabetic ketoacidosis, from being insulin deprived for so long.
-DKA is dangerous, and left untreated, is deadly.
+DKA is dangerous, and if left untreated, is deadly.
 My body was toxic and shutting down.

 I was rushed to the ICU and hooked up to tubes and wires.
 For days, doctors and nurses came into my room, telling me they were astounded I was alive.
 My blood sugar was 700 upon admission, seven times the norm.
 One nurse patted my frail, bruised arm and said, “You could have died.”